From the earliest days of the American Republic, the Conleys have been explorers and adventurers.

 The construction of houses, barns, and stables, was the largest of those businesses.
 The manufacture and maintenance of horse drawn carriages, buggies, and coaches were another area of endeavor.
 Paschal Conley Sr. prospered as a stable and livery owner for the landed gentry before the Civil War, and for the Reconstruction carpet baggers after the Civil War.

-John Conley repaired the carriages parked in his brother Paschal’s livery.
+John Conley repaired the carriages parked in his brother Paschal’s livery at the site shown below.

 Hamilton Conley, woodworker.